isakhauge/nanosplash/docs/api/start/customize.md

 # Customize

-Stying Nanosplash to your needs is easy!
+Styling Nanosplash to your needs is easy!

 ```css
 /* Backdrop */